Kttra/ConsoleCSharp/README.md

 proc1.WorkingDirectory = @"C:\Windows\System32";
 proc1.FileName = @"C:\Windows\System32\cmd.exe";
-proc1.Verb = "runas"; //behave as if the process has been started from Explorer with the "Run as Administrator" menu command proc1.Arguments = "/c " + aCommand; //"/c" tells the prompt to run and terminate afterwards proc1.WindowStyle = ProcessWindowStyle.Hidden;
+proc1.Verb = "runas"; //behave as if the process has been started from Explorer with the "Run as Administrator" menu command proc1.Arguments = "/c " + aCommand; //"/c" tells the prompt to run and terminate afterwards | "/k" executes a process passed as an argument proc1.WindowStyle = ProcessWindowStyle.Hidden;
 Process.Start(proc1);
 ```